What happens after you apply for an Order

 - Decide if you’re applying on notice or without notice.
 Choose without notice if violence is involved.
 Then a judge will look at the application and decide whether to make the Order straight away before the other person gets to have their say.
 If you apply on notice, the other person gets the chance to respond to your application before the court makes the Order.
 Find out more about urgent help and applying without notice

-- File your application - you'll need to do this yourself.
-You can’t get a lawyer to file an application for a Parenting Order or an Order to Settle a Dispute between Guardians.
+- File your application.
+You can do this yourself or ask a lawyer to do it for you.
 Find out more about how to file documents

 Back to top